-- The scene where Khayon walks, flanked by Telemachius and Lheor, like he usually does with Djedhor and Mekhari.
+- The scene where Khayon walks, flanked by Telemachon and Lheor, like he usually does with Djedhor and Mekhari.
 He's quite surprised to feel their thoughts and hear their breaths over the vox.
 When Lheor asks what is it and hears "It's just... you're alive", Khayon expects mockery.
-Instead, the Word Eater just nods in understanding, cementing the brotherhood between the two.
+Instead, the World Eater just nods in understanding, cementing the brotherhood between the two.

-- The scene where Telemachius tells Anamnesis the legend of Nayadas.
+- The scene where Telemachon tells the Anamnesis the legend of Nayadas.
 It's the first time we see him as more than just hedonist pleasure-seeker and realize that he desperately craves something more in his life, just like the others.
-Khayon sees it, too, and frees Telemachius right after this scene.
+Khayon sees it, too, and frees Telemachon right after this scene.

 - Rescued from the Scrappy Heap: Abaddon.
-He suffers from at least two memes that make him a complete loser, one because of his thirteen atempts to launch Black Crusades (and since it was barely explained what they were, most assumed he failed all) and the other claiming he has no arms.
-With this book, many start seeing in a better light.
+He suffers from at least two memes that make him a complete loser, one because of his thirteen attempts to launch Black Crusades (and since it was barely explained what they were, most assumed he failed all) and the other claiming he has no arms.note With this book, many start seeing in a better light.